Must-Have

 Next, season the turkey generously with salt, pepper, and any other desired herbs or spices.
 You can also stuff the cavity with aromatics, such as onions, garlic, and herbs, to enhance the flavor.
 Trussing the turkey with kitchen twine can help it cook evenly and maintain its shape.
 Finally, brush the turkey with melted butter or oil to promote browning and add richness to the skin.

-See also How to cook broccoli sprouts
+See also Do you cook broccoli for broccoli salad

 Roasting the Turkey